 This can be incredibly helpful for those who stand in fear of it.
 Therapists get into the business to help other humans heal.
 Moving humanity forward comes from that foundational stance.

 5 Inspirational Therapy Quotes Worth Writing Down

 These five quotes are mostly for practitioners.
-Providing therapy is such an important job, and being inspired in that job helps hold purpose present in daily activities.
+Providing therapy is such an important job, and being inspired in that job helps us find purpose in our daily activities.
 After all, therapists are also human.
 It is hard work, holding space for difficult emotions.

 Success as a therapist is not found in doing something for the client, but rather in being something for the client.